chrischiedo/books-rest-api-spring-boot/README.md

 ## Areas of improvement

 - **Auth/Access control**: Currently, any registered user with the role of "USER" can edit/update the details of another user's book.
 Ideally, this shouldn't be the case.
 Every book should be associated with a particular user (the so-called "owner" of the book).
 Only the "owner" or "creator" of a book should be allowed to update it.
-- **Better/more tests and error handling**: This is an area that I'm *still improving on myself*.
 - **Better search functionality**: Currently, the `/api/v1/books/search/{title}` endpoint offers very rudimentary search capability.
 For example, the search term should match the title of the book **exactly**, otherwise, you get a 404 (Not Found).
-- Better approach for generating ISBNs: Currently,we are just picking random numbers that don't conform to the ISBN standards.
+- Better way of generating ISBNs: Currently,we are just picking random numbers that don't conform to the ISBN standards.
 You can read more about [ISBN on Wikipedia](https://en.wikipedia.org/wiki/ISBN).
+- **More/better tests and error handling**: This is an area that I'm *still improving on myself*.

 >Note: These areas can also serve as exercises to the reader.